Charles Stoneham

-Charles Abraham Stoneham (July 5, 1876 – January 6, 1936) was the owner of the New York Giants baseball team, New York Nationals soccer team, the center of numerous corruption scandals and the instigator of the "Soccer Wars" which destroyed the American Soccer League.
+Charles Abraham Stoneham (July 5, 1876 – January 6, 1936) was the owner of the New York Giants baseball team and New York Nationals soccer team.
+He was at the center of numerous corruption scandals and was also the instigator of the "Soccer Wars" which destroyed the American Soccer League.

 Business ventures

 Stoneham began his career as a board boy, updating stock transactions, in a New York City brokerage office.
 He quickly rose through the ranks, becoming a stock salesman in the company.
 In 1913, he established his own brokerage, Charles A. Stoneham & Company.
 In 1917, he also purchased the Sierra Nevada mine in Jefferson, Nevada.
 In 1921, Stoneham dissolved his brokerage house, convincing his investors to transfer their accounts to various other New York brokerage firms.
 In July 1922, E.M.
 Fuller & Company, one of the brokerages which accepted Stoneham's clients, collapsed, resulting in the Fuller bankruptcy case implicating Stoneham.

 Allegations arose that Stoneham was a silent partner in the firm and had provided false testimony in the investigation of the collapse.
 He was indicted on August 31, 1923, by a Federal grand jury for perjury.
 While this case was building, another of the brokerage firms associated with the dissolution of Stoneham's, E.D.
 Dier & Company, also collapsed.
 Once again, allegations of criminal activity began to swirl around him and in September 1923, he was indicted by the Federal government for mail fraud related to defrauding the Dier company's clients.
 He was acquitted of these charges on February 6, 1925.
 Although he was cleared of most charges in each case, the taint of scandal never fully left him.